corverroos/goku/README.md

 - Data races are possible when updating the same keys or leases concurrently.
 Goku may return `ErrUpdateRace` in this case.
 It is safe to just retry the call.
 - Any call to `Set` without `WithExpiresAt` disables the associated lease expiry.
 Take care to always include `WithExpiresAt` if lease expiry is required.
-- `CreatedRef` is set when the key is inserted into the DB.
-It is not updated when a key is deleted and then recreated.
+- `CreatedRef` is set when the key is inserted into the DB or when it is recreated after is was deleted.
 - `db.FillGaps` should be called to ensure reflex gaps are filled.

 ## TODOs